Team-Schwessinger/Team_B_S/README.md

 ```
 ---
-name: Eva Dyer
+name: Benjamin Schwessinger
-position: postdoc
+position: pi
-avatar: eva.jpg
+avatar: Benjamin-Schwessinger.jpg
-twitter:
+twitter: @Schwessinger
-joined: 2014
+joined: 2008
 ---
 ```

 If you don't have information, just leave it blank.
 The avatar will bring photo from `images/people` folder and display it on people page.
-For lab position, you can choose position from 4 classes including `postdoc`, `gradstudent`, `visiting`, `others` (so called Honorary members).
+For lab position, you can choose position from 4 classes including `postdoc`, `gradstudent` (for Honours and Masters students), `projectstudent` (for undergraduate students), and `staff`.
 Position will put you into section that you choose.

 ## Add new publications